Crosspoint Review | A New Standard in Pinoy-Lead Film-Making

 A liberatingly fresh take on Pinoy Filmmaking

-Dindo Arroyo plays Frank Hildago (Father of Miguel) while Sarah Jane Abad plays Melanie Hidalgo (Miguel’s wife).
+Dindo Arroyo plays Frank Hildago (Father of Manuel) while Sarah Jane Abad plays Melanie Hidalgo (Manuel’s wife).

 Is Crosspoint a perfect film?
 Far from it, but it is a well-constructed piece of entertainment that you’ll end up leaving the cinema with a warm fuzzy feeling that we made a film that’s worthy of a global audience.
 The actors all brought their A-game even if they only have 1-2 sequences.